andreasdrichoutis/starter-hugo-academic/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 25

-title: Recent Publications
+title: Recent Journal Articles
 subtitle: ''

 content: